PVirie/thinking/README.md

 ## To do

+-   Test the algorithm with many elaborate example environments.
+    -   2D maze with 2D position as the state.
 -   Implement control pathway
 -   jax enhance phase III: use jit (remove if else in training functions)
--   Test the algorithm with many elaborate example environments.
 -   ~Heuristic learning value estimate using max value from hippocampus~
 -   ~Improve metric model learning (added unvisit factor)~
 -   ~Fix cortex pathway with ideal model~